Stevecmd/alx-system_engineering-devops/README.md

 My first readme
-Updating the readme via the web interface.
+Updating the readme via the vs code.